shaRk-033/Basic_Password_Manager/README.md

 # Basic_Password_Manager

-A Beginner level C language project as a part of semester coursework.
+A Beginner level C language project as a part of my first semester coursework.